sbme-tutorials/sbme-tutorials.github.io/2018/cv/notes/9_week9.md

 ## Features and feature descriptors

-Features or **key-points** of the image are corners that are unique in the image.
-Harris and FAST are two different corner detectors we have discussed later.
-Corner detectors are invariant for translation illumination and rotation.
-But it is not invariant for scaling.
+Features or **key-points** of an image are corners which are unique in the image.
+Harris and FAST are two different corner detectors, we have discussed later.
+Corner detectors are invariant for translation, illumination and rotation.
+But it is variant for scaling.

 **Lets see an example**

 Next figure shows two different scales of same image.
-In smaller image it is easy to detect that there is a corner, but what about same image in the large scale.
+In smaller image,  it's easy to detect that there is a corner, but what about same image in the large scale.
 It will be difficult to detect that corner so this feature point will not be recognized for all scales.

+So size of the window will effect the detection of corners.
+Large corners needs large windows and smaller corners needs smaller windows.

 <span style="display:block;text-align:center"><img style="width:75%"  src="../images/sift_scale_invariant.jpg"></span>

 ## Scale invariant feature descriptor (SIFT)

 Scale invariant feature descriptor (SIFT) is not a new way to find key-points or corners that is invariant to scale.
-But it is a descriptor of detected corners by other corner detectors in different image scales or image pyramids.
+But it is a descriptor of detected corners of different image scales or image pyramids.

-Another point that size of the window will effect the detection of corners.
-Large corners needs large windows and smaller corners needs smaller windows.

 ### Image pyramids and scale-spaces

-Image pyramids or image scale space is a proposed method to handle image in different scales.
-We have two scale-spaces
+Image pyramids or image scale space is the proposed method to handle images in different scales.
+We have different scale-spaces

+* Gaussian scale space (Gaussian pyramid)

 * Laplacian of gaussian (LOG) scale space